aws-cloudformation/cloudformation-guard/docs/FUNCTIONS.md

     let res = url_decode(%encoded)
     %res == "This string will be URL encoded"
     <<
         Violation: The result of URL decoding does not match with the expected outcome
     >>
 }
 ```

-## Collection functions
+## Collection Functions

 ### count